Cham0i/Netacad/README.md

 To edit how long a session lasts before reverting to user EXEC mode
 <pre>exec-timeout (min) (sec)</pre>
-(Psst. 'exec-timeout 0 0' is how you disable timeouts) Stops cable messages from interfering
+(Psst. 'exec-timeout 0 0' is how you disable timeouts)

+Stops the annoying cable messages from appearing
 <pre>logging synchronous</pre>

 ### Inter-VLAN routing